frameseq/frameseq/README.markdown

 frameseq
 ========

-This is the Frame Bias Model for selection of gene finder predictions (stops).
+This is the _frameseq_ model for improved selection of gene finder predictions (stops).

 It is a probabilistic model which selects/ranks a sequence of gene predictions from some gene finder based on the score given by the gene finder and the general